• Skip to primary navigation

 Marinade For Lamb

-The Greek-inspired flavors will complement any cut of lamb perfectly.
-This marinade can also be used on pork, chicken, turkey, fish, shellfish, and even vegetables!
+The Greek-inspired flavors of this lamb marinade will complement any lamb cut perfectly.
+Use it on pork, chicken, turkey, fish, shellfish, and even vegetables too!

 Course seasoning, sauces, and marinade